jedensuscg/rock-paper-scissors/README.md

 **KNOWN ISSUES**
-Restarting game not restarting total score.
-Each game still last until 5 wins still.
+FIxed: Restarting game not restarting total score.
+Each game still last until 5 wins still. (forgot to expose my resetScores function in the scoreboard module)

 Project created for The Odin Project: Web Development 101